joitng/joitng.github.io/failure.md

 <details>
     <summary>Never finished the Stanford ML course on Coursera</summary>
     <p>
         I could technically still finish this, but I'm so behind that I've forgotten everything I've learned so far.
 I think I had a hard time because I hadn't yet taken matrix algebra, and honestly, I've never really seen myself as someone who'd be good at ML.
-I'm going to take a shot at the Harvard CS50 Intro to AI MOOC though, with a better mindset.
-Wish me luck!
+I ended up taking a more applied machine learning course in school.
+I enjoyed it a lot more AND it was more applicable to the work I do, so I think sometimes you just need to figure out what works for you!
     </p>
 </details>
 <details>